Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/README.md

 11. **Filtering Numbers and Dates in SQL: Using Comparison Operators** In this lab activity, I worked with numeric and date-based data in SQL, using comparison operators to filter specific results effectively.
 I applied operators such as `=`, `>`, `<`, `<>`, `>=`, and `<=` to retrieve data based on precise conditions.
 For example, I filtered records to identify machines needing updates or login attempts occurring within a specific timeframe.
 As a security analyst, mastering these operators is critical for analyzing numerical and date-related data to identify vulnerabilities, investigate incidents, and maintain system security.

+**Filtering Data with AND, OR, and NOT Operators in SQL**
+- In this lab activity, I practiced creating complex SQL queries by applying the `AND`, `OR`, and `NOT` operators to filter data based on multiple conditions.
+I used these logical operators to refine my queries, retrieving specific information while excluding data that didn’t meet certain criteria.
+This exercise demonstrated how combining multiple conditions helps in pinpointing precise results, a key skill for analyzing large datasets as a security analyst.
+Complex queries like these are essential for investigating incidents, identifying anomalies, and improving overall data security.